Pages from the book, "The Philosophy and Science of Health"--Dr.

 stimulate the production of insulin.
 Serum insulin determinations are

-often prescribed for Type II diabetics, many of whom already have elevated
+prescribed for Type II diabetics, many of whom already have elevated ineffective

-ineffective insulin.
-These drugs are notorious for causing hypoglycaemia
+insulin.
+These drugs are notorious for causing hypoglycaemia as a side

 The thiazolidinediones are famous for causing liver cancer.
 One of them,